ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/map-reduce-indexes.java.markdown

 In addition to storing the aggregation results in the index, the map-reduce index can also output those reduce results as documents to a specified collection.
-In order to create these documents, called _"artificial",_ you need to define the target collection using the `OutputReduceToCollection` property in the index definition.
+In order to create these documents, called _"artificial",_ you need to define the target collection using the `outputReduceToCollection` property in the index definition.

 Writing map-reduce outputs into documents allows you to define additional indexes on top of them